 6. Ditch The Blow Dryer

 Minimize the usage of a blow dryer as much as possible.
 The blast of warm air from the tool can aggravate frizz.
 Hence, use it in a cool setting.
-Also, avoid using heat styling tools frequently.
+Also, avoid using heat styling tools frequently for hair styling.

 7. Remove All Hair Accessories Before Bedtime